Checklist: Will an automatic migration to Google Analytics 4 break your data?

 Check 4: Take a look at privacy settings features and PII

-One of the main reasons Google is updating their Analytics platform and forcing users to switch to the new GA4 platform is growing pressure from governments and users to address privacy concerns.
+One of the main reasons Google is updating its Analytics platform and forcing users to switch to the new GA4 platform is growing pressure from governments and users to address privacy concerns.
 Universal Analytics was and still is not in line with the rules set forth by the GDPR – the General Data Protection Regulation of the EU – and many of its counterparts around the world.
 That’s why many privacy settings features were improved upon or added in Google Analytics 4.

 Does that mean GA4 is the better choice for Analytics users?
 Absolutely!
 Does that mean tracking web users in ways frowned upon by the GDPR is now impossible?
 Absolutely not!
-In this context you should take a closer look at your UA settings and especially your set-up in relation to PII (Personally Identifiable Information).
+In this context, you should take a closer look at your UA settings and especially your set-up in relation to PII (Personally Identifiable Information).
 When choosing the path of automatic migration, PII is potentially transferred from your old UA set-up to your new GA4 property.
-Having that data is illegal in many countries, getting rid of it while keeping the newly created property is almost impossible.
-That’s why you should ensure prior to the automatic migration that your new property will follow necessary guidelines.
+Having that data is illegal in many countries, and getting rid of it while keeping the newly created property is almost impossible.
+That’s why you should ensure prior to the automatic migration that your new property will follow the necessary guidelines.

 Check 5: Weigh the pros and cons of an automatic migration

 Admittedly, checking for error sources prior to a new property actually being created is difficult.
 It’s also not foolproof.
 That’s why the automatic migration is more of a one-size-fits-all approach by Google to prevent Analytics users from complaining about missing data once July rolls around.
 A brand-new individualized GA4 property is the better solution to address these concerns.
 There is also a more optimistic view on this topic: opportunity.